CodeCompasss/code_campus_userguide/docs/Development/tooling/docker.md

 *   **Unified Development Stacks:** Using `docker-compose` to define and launch an entire multi-container application (frontend, backend, and database) with one command.
 *   **Seamless Handover:** Sharing a project with a teammate by providing a Dockerfile, ensuring they can get the app running in seconds without any manual setup.
 *   **Safe Exploration:** Experimenting with new tools or potentially unstable software inside a container that can be instantly deleted if something goes wrong.

-### Professional Insight (Top 1% Knowledge)

-Experienced engineers treat Docker as a **foundational unit of deployment**.
-They don't just "use" Docker; they optimize it.
-A professional habit is the rigorous minimization of image size using **multi-stage builds**.
-By separating the "build" environment from the "runtime" environment, a senior engineer can reduce a 1GB image to 50MB, significantly improving deployment speed and security.

-Another high-level skill is understanding **ephemeral storage and volumes**.
-A common beginner mistake is losing data because it was stored inside a container that was later deleted.
-The "Top 1%" engineer understands that containers should be "cattle, not pets"—easily replaceable and stateless.
-They use persistent volumes to map critical data to the host machine while keeping the application logic portable.

-Finally, a senior developer uses Docker to **simulate production constraints** locally.
-They might use Docker to limit a container's CPU or memory to see how their application behaves under stress.
-Mastering Docker means moving beyond simple "run" commands to understanding how containerization impacts the entire lifecycle of software—from the first line of code to a globally distributed system.